How would you define mom guilt?

 For many, guilt is a sense of regret or wrongdoing.
 For me, mom guilt is often a series of negative emotions happening before, during, and/or after specific actions.

 I experienced mom guilt as a mom working outside the home and I experience it now as a stay-at-home-mompreneur.
-I’ve done all the things to eliminate the feelings of failing my kid but they persist.
+I’ve done all the things to eliminate the feelings of failing my children but they persist.

 - I felt shame when I stopped breastfeeding before my daughter’s first birthday.